 CICA time limits

-Important time limits apply.
+Important time limits apply to CICA claims.

-Generally, criminal injuries compensation claims must be submitted within 2 years of the date on which the crime took place, unless the victim was under 18 at the time; in which case they have until their 20th birthday to bring a claim.
+Generally, criminal injuries compensation claims must be submitted within two years of the date on which the crime took place, unless the victim was under 18 at the time; in which case they have until their 20th birthday to bring a claim.

 If the assault or abuse was not reported to the Police at the time it took place, the victim has two years from the date on which it was reported to the Police to submit an application for compensation.